niklasnson/TEN10-2017/TDDD12/kapitel1.md

 ### Database Technology
-## Functional dependencies and Normalization
+## Introduction, The Database Approach

   * *Data:* known facts that can be recorded and that have implicit meaning.
   * *Database:* collection of related data (logically corherent).
-Represents some aspects of the real world.
-Built for a specific purpose.
+    + Represents some aspects of the real world.
+    + Built for a specific purpose.

 ### Problems that database approach adress